rossmacarthur/upon/README.md

 ## Getting started

-Your entry point is the compilation and rendering `Engine`, this stores the delimiter settings and filter functions.
+Your entry point is the compilation and rendering `Engine`, this stores the syntax config and filter functions.
 Generally, you only need to construct one engine.

 ```rust
 let engine = upon::Engine::new();